f5devcentral/f5-agility-labs-sslviz/docs/class5/conclusion.rst

 Conclusion
 ================================================================================

 Congratulations!
-You made it to the end of the **SSL Orchestrator on BIG-IP Next** lab.
+You made it to the end of the **Diving into SSL Orchestrator on BIG-IP Next** lab.

 Please click on the **Leave and Delete** button to exit the UDF lab.